sol-eng/aws-parallelcluster-rsw/doc/02-RSW_HPC_details.md

 ## Auxiliary packages

-RStudio IDE prodides great integration to facilitate the development of shiny apps, producing RMarkdown documents etc...
+RStudio IDE provides great integration to facilitate the development of shiny apps, producing RMarkdown documents etc...
 This integration is achieved by calling the [appropriate auxiliary R packages](https://github.com/rstudio/rstudio/blob/main/src/cpp/session/resources/dependencies/r-packages.json) in the background.

 A default installation of R typically only contains the recommended packages.
 Any other package needs to be installed either by the user or the admin of a given system.
 In this case we pre-install all needed auxiliary packages for a given R version (using its repository setup) and add them in a separate folder that is then added via `.libPaths()`.
 As a consequence we can set `RSTUDIO_DISABLE_PACKAGE_INSTALL_PROMPT=yes` in `launcher-env` for increased performance and better user experience.